ToyKeeper/fuckometer/README.md

 ## Configuration

-The weighted average comes from the config file.
-This can be generated at the command line...
+A default config file can be generated at the command line for later editing...

 ```
 cd fuckometer